jacksonw4881/apcsa-freedom-project/entries/entry05.md

 ## Skills

-**Problem decomposition** was important in building the app since by breaking the task in smaller pieces, I could finish the MVP at a gradual rate.
+**Problem decomposition** was important in building the app since by breaking the task in smaller pieces, it would be much easier to fulfill the MVP.
 By splitting up the work I needed to do into smaller sections, I could finish the work much faster than by not having a plan at all.
 In addition, **organization** was very important in building the app since I have many different files from each topic, and I will have even more files from the gun sound quiz.
 To improve this, I had created folders for each topic to organize each file.

 [Previous](entry04.md) | [Next](entry06.md)